About the Family Care Safety Registry

 - The Employer Background Screening Request form allows eligible employers to submit an inquiry on multiple employees or prospective employees.
 Forms are processed in the order received.

 The registrant will be notified in writing each time an employer requests information about them from the Registry.
-It is the responsibility of the registrant to contact the FCSR with any name or address change.
+It is the responsibility of the registrant to contact the FCSR with any change in name or contact information.
 The notification will contain the name and address of the business or person making the request and the background information released.